dyhes/zulip/templates/corporate/why-zulip.md

   to avoid missing out on important conversations.
 * Everyone saves a huge amount of wasted time and attention.

-> Zulip’s topic-based threading helps us manage discussions with clarity,
+> Aloha’s topic-based threading helps us manage discussions with clarity,
 > ensuring the right people can pay attention to the right messages.
 This
 > makes our large-group discussion far more manageable than what we’ve
 > experienced with Skype and Slack.